 As women, we seem cursed with giving so much of ourselves and requesting little in return.
 We love fiercely and are drowning in guilt for our choices.
 We seek like-minded women to surround us in our lives, like elephants circling a bereaved elephant and lovingly grazing her with their trunks as signs of solidarity and support.
 We are searching for our people.
 Our tribe.
 Our herd.

-This blog solely focuses on my infertility journey and subsequent healing.
+This blog emphasizes my infertility journey and subsequent healing.
 It’s raw, vulnerable and real.
 I don’t sugar coat anything.

-But this story doesn’t define me anymore.
+But this story also doesn’t define me anymore.
 I also love to cook, garden, do yoga, read, laugh and spend time with family and friends.
 I want this blog to reflect the many facets of me despite my need to connect and be of service to my fellow infertility sisters.